ryber/Halleck/README.md

 * Run the jar (java --jar halleck.jar)
 * Goto http://localhost:4567

+## Requirements
+* Java 1.7
+* MongoDB if you want long term persistence

 ## Configuration File
 You can pass halleck the path to a properties file that contains config information.
 Available properties are: